 Christian Curnyn, biography

-Christian Curnyn has emerged as one of the most sought after conductors specialising in Baroque and Classical repertoire.
-After reading Music at the University of York, he took postgraduate studies on harpsichord at the Guildhall School of Music and Drama.
+Christian Curnyn has emerged as one of the UK’s leading conductors specialising in the Baroque and Classical repertoire.
+After reading Music at the University of York, he took postgraduate studies on the harpsichord at the Guildhall School of Music and Drama.

-On the concert platform, Christian has conducted the Ulster Orchestra, Hallé Orchestra, Stavanger Symphony Orchestra, English Concert, Wroclaw Baroque orchestra, and Irish Baroque Orchestra.
-2010 saw a tour with the Scottish Chamber Orchestra with Nicola Benedetti followed by a recording on the Decca label, and 2012 saw him return for four concerts with the SCO.
+On the concert platform, Christian has conducted the Ulster Orchestra, Hallé Orchestra, Stavanger Symphony Orchestra, English Concert, Wroclaw Baroque orchestra, the Irish Baroque Orchestra and the Scottish Chamber Orchestra for a tour with Nicola Benedetti followed by a recording on the Decca label.

 His recording of Partenope for Chandos won widespread critical acclaim and his recording of Semele was chosen as a Best Recording of 2008 by The Sunday Times, Editors Choice in Gramophone Magazine and was awarded the 2008 Stanley Sadie Handel Prize.
 Other Releases on the Chandos label include Handel’s Flavio, a finalist in the 2010 Gramophone Awards, Eccles’ The Judgement of Paris, awarded a Diapason D’or, The Beggar’s Opera and Handel’s Alceste ,which recently won the Opera award in the BBC Music Magazine Awards 2013.
 The EOC performance of Handel’s Il trionfo del Tempo at Wigmore Hall was released on the Wigmore Live Label.
 A new recording of Handel Serse will be released in September 2013.